MonikaSzucs/comp-3015-php/Class-6/README.md

 ## Additional info + tips/general rules
-- Don’t write your own hash functions or any other cryptographic primitives -- Anyone can write an encryption algo that they can’t break, or a hash functions that they can’t find a collision for
--- Use industry standard algorithms that have been rigorously tested and analyzed
+- Don’t write your own hash functions or any other cryptographic primitives -- Anyone can write an encryption algo that they can’t break, or a hash functions that they can’t find a collision for -- Use industry standard algorithms that have been rigorously tested and analyzed
 -  All cryptography systems and primitives should be public knowledge -- Do not rely on “security through obscurity”

+## HttpOnly Session Cookies
+By default we may not be using HttpOnly session cookies:
+Edit your php.ini file (find it using php --ini on the command line) Set the session.cookie_httponly value to 1, meaning true:

+## setting session Cookies as HttpOnly
+After the session.cookie_httponly is set to 1 (meaning true), we can start a new session and see that the session cookie is now HttpOnly: